Whether you're new to using log splitters or can split behind your back while blindfolded, safety should always come first.

-Like we said at the beginning of this article, it's not wise to operate a log splitter behind your back while blindfolded.
+Like we said at the beginning of this article, it's not wise to operate a log splitter behind your back while you're blindfolded.

 Likewise, it's not smart to operate in the dark.
 If you're working outdoors, and you got a late start, don't keep going when the sun descends below the horizon.

 Either light your work station with lamps or wait until the morning.
 There's never a need to dangerously hurry through splitting wood.
 Often times, it could use a little more aging anyway.